Did you know the typical business loses up to 15 percent of their customers each year?

 Your customers expect to receive post-purchase emails: Customers look forward to seeing tracking updates.
 They will open (and click) on well-crafted emails that contain information they need to know – where their order is.
 Use the valuable opportunity to get your customers to engage with your brand with this high-performing additional contact point.

 Your personalisation efforts shouldn’t stop there.
-Avoid sending your customers away to external tracking pages – set up your own!
+Avoid sending your customers away to external tracking pages.
 Ensure there’s brand consistency between your website and your own tracking page to keep customers interacting with your brand.
 Also consider customising the output to their language setting, providing personalised product recommendations and educational content to keep customers excited about their purchase and by extension, your brand.

 Make your post-purchase experience a priority in 2019